jtgry/personal-blog/content/about.md

 image: "/uploads/tyler.jpg"
 layout: single-alt
 ---
 Hello there!
-The name is Tyler, I'm a sysadmin and web developer.
+The name is Tyler, I'm a **sysadmin** and **web developer** with I a passion for solving problems and serving others by utilizing technology.
+I thrive by helping others achieve their goals, and by making their job more streamlined and efficient.

-I've been messing around with computers since 1994 and...
+I am a well-rounded and versatile **technology expert**, that has had the privilege of working and gaining valuable real world experience in the IT field.
+From server administration, managing data centers, leading team members, writing software, developing websites, and everything in-between.

-I've been working in the technology field since 2010 in various capacities and currently working as a SysAdmin at Community College.
+I strongly believe that in life one should **always be learning** and this is something I have taken to heart and have made it my mission to always be on top of the latest technology trends.
+I have strong project management skills and I have **continually** delivered and completed projects on time, even when working with limited resources and strict timelines.